 Redevelopment: Rebuilding activities, including demolition, on land containing built upon area as of the effective date of this ordinance (October 1, 1993).
+Rebuilding activities shall comply with the Davidson Planning Ordinance.

 Residential Development: Buildings for residence such as attached and detached single-family dwellings, apartment complexes, condominiums, townhouses, cottages, etc. and their associated outbuildings such as garages, storage buildings, gazebos, etc. and customary home occupations.